 Fig. 2.
 (A) Estimates of warming impact.
 Points show mean estimates and error bars show 95% confidence intervals.
 Significant positive and negative warming impacts are colored blue and red, respectively.
 The amount of populations with significant positive and negative impacts of warming are indicated by the number and percentage shown in blue and red, respectively.
 (B) Estimates of warming impact grouped by eight species.
-Cold-water, cool-water, and warm-water species are delineated by the blue, green, and coral shading, respectively.
+Cold-water, cool-water, and warm-water species are delineated by the blue, green, and red shading, respectively.
 The thermal affinity classifications are based on field studies of distribution and abundance in relation to water temperature (citation).
 In the boxplots, the solid line indicates the median, the box indicates the interquartile range (IQR; 25th to 75th percentiles), the whiskers indicate 1.5 times the IQR, and the points beyond the whiskers indicate outliers.
-(C) The relationship between absolute value of warming impact and depletion rate (ratio of biomass over carrying capacity) of the initial year.
-The correlation coefficient and the P value are printed on the figure.
+(C) The relationship between absolute value of the warming impact and depletion (ratio of biomass over carrying capacity) in the initial year.
+The correlation coefficient and the P value are printed in the top-right corner.